 Treatment at Aktivhealth:

 - Specialists at AktivHealth perform an elaborate functional assessment

-- Exercise program to stretch, self-treat and improve proprioception, balance and strength
+- An exercise program to stretch, self-treat and improve proprioception, balance, and strength

 - Joint mobilization /Deep tissue massage/myofascial release